banisterious/obsidian-custom-selected-word-count/docs/user/guides/getting-started.md

 ## 2. Quick Start

 ### 2.1.
-Basic Word Counting
+Basic Text Analysis

 1. **Select text** in any view mode (Source, Live Preview, or Reading)
-2. **Access the word count** using one of these methods:
+2. **Access the text analysis** using one of these methods:
    - Press your assigned hotkey (if configured)
    - Click the ribbon button (if enabled)
    - Use the command palette: "Count words in selected text"
    - Click the status bar count (if enabled)

-![Basic usage showing text selection and count options](../assets/images/basic-usage-selection.png) *Select text and choose how to view the word count*
+![Basic usage showing text selection and count options](../assets/images/basic-usage-selection.png) *Select text and choose how to view the analysis*

 ### 2.2.
 Understanding the Results

-The word count modal displays:
+The analysis modal displays:
-- Current selected word count
+- **Word count** with advanced detection
+- **Character count** (if enabled) with configurable modes
+- **Sentence count** (if enabled) with smart detection
+- Individual copy buttons for each metric
-- History of your last 50 counts
+- History of your last 50 analyses
-- Copy-to-clipboard functionality
 - Clear history option

-![Word count modal showing the count result](../assets/images/basic-usage-modal.png) *The word count modal displays the count and provides clipboard and history options*
+![Word count modal showing the count result](../assets/images/basic-usage-modal.png) *The analysis modal displays multiple metrics and provides clipboard and history options*

 ## 3. Basic Features

 ### 3.1.
+Comprehensive Text Analysis

-Accurate Word Counting
+#### 3.1.1.
+Word Counting
 The plugin counts words intelligently, including:
 - Standard words and contractions ("I'm", "don't")
 - Hyphenated words ("Sun-Kissed")
 - Numbers and decimals ("3.5")
 - Underscore-separated terms ("foo_bar")
+- Applies path exclusion and custom regex settings

+#### 3.1.2.
+Character Counting
+Three configurable counting modes:
+- **All characters:** Including spaces, punctuation, and symbols
+- **No spaces:** Excluding whitespace characters
+- **Letters only:** Only alphabetic characters (A-Z, a-z)
+- Analyzes raw selected text without path exclusions

+#### 3.1.3.
+Sentence Counting
+Smart sentence detection with:
+- Standard sentence endings (periods, exclamation marks, question marks)
+- Advanced abbreviation handling (Mr., Dr., Prof., etc.)
+- Exclusion of decimal numbers and file extensions
+- Markdown-aware processing for code blocks
+- Analyzes raw selected text without path exclusions

 ### 3.2.
+Modern UI Design

+The plugin features a card-based modal with:
+- Professional monochrome styling
+- Individual count cards for each metric
+- Clean typography and visual hierarchy
+- Responsive design for different screen sizes
+- Enhanced history display with multi-metric tracking

+### 3.3.
 UI Integration Options

-#### 3.2.1.
+#### 3.3.1.
 Ribbon Button

-Enable the ribbon button in settings for quick access to word counting.
+Enable the ribbon button in settings for quick access to text analysis.

-![Ribbon button location and function](../assets/images/ui-ribbon-button.png) *The ribbon button in the left sidebar opens the word count modal window*
+![Ribbon button location and function](../assets/images/ui-ribbon-button.png) *The ribbon button in the left sidebar opens the analysis modal window*

-#### 3.2.2.
+#### 3.3.2.
 Status Bar Integration

 The status bar shows your current selection's word count and updates live as you change your selection.

 ![Status bar word count location and interaction](../assets/images/ui-status-bar.png) *The status bar displays the current selection's word count and opens the modal when clicked*

-#### 3.2.3.
+#### 3.3.3.
 Command Palette Access

-Access word counting through Obsidian's command palette for keyboard-driven workflows.
+Access text analysis through Obsidian's command palette for keyboard-driven workflows.

-![Command palette access option](../assets/images/ui-command-palette.png) *Access the word count feature through Obsidian's command palette*
+![Command palette access option](../assets/images/ui-command-palette.png) *Access the analysis feature through Obsidian's command palette*

-### 3.3.
-History Tracking
+### 3.4.
+Multi-Metric History Tracking

-The plugin keeps track of your word counts with:
+The plugin keeps track of your text analyses with:
-- History of last 50 counts
+- History of last 50 analyses (words, characters, sentences)
-- Individual copy buttons for each count
+- Individual copy buttons for each metric in each entry
 - Optional timestamps
 - Persistent storage across Obsidian restarts
+- Backward compatibility with existing word count history

-![Word count history modal with copy options](../assets/images/history-modal.png) *The history modal shows your current and previous word counts with copy options*
+![Word count history modal with copy options](../assets/images/history-modal.png) *The history modal shows your current and previous analyses with copy options for each metric*

 ## 4. Configuration